Ajowyang/javascript-prep-0624-code-solutions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are the five parts of a function definition?
+- What are the five parts of a function definition? function keyword, optional name, comma separated list of parameters, code block, return statement
 - How do you call a function?
+  write the name of the function and put parentheses () next to it

-- What is the difference between a parameter and an argument?
+- What is the difference between a parameter and an argument? parameter is like a placeholder for arguments in the function definition, arguments are the actual variables that we pass into the argument when invoking it

 ## Notes